oddbird/oddsite/content/work/quarqnet.rst

       to track routes and stats
       in real time,
       connect with other athletes,
-      or share stats on 3rd party sites.
+      or share stats on third-party sites.
       A friend may want to
       check an athlete's location
       to meet up for an activity,